SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2.8.md

 Also, the nats-streaming-server binary has been updated to v0.24.6.
 However, note that it will not be updated automatically via upgrade actions.
 It will only be installed during fresh NATS installations or when reinstalling NATS via SLEndpointTool_Console.
 The previous version (v0.22.0) and the new version (v0.24.6) version are compatible and are able to communicate with each other.

-#### Service & Resource Management: A booking will now be set to “interrupted” when whatever event related to that booking could not be executed \[ID_33576\]
+#### Service & Resource Management: A booking will now be set to 'interrupted' when whatever event related to that booking could not be executed \[ID_33576\]

 Up to now, when DataMiner was unavailable when a booking was supposed to start or stop, its state was set to “interrupted” when DataMiner started up again.

 This functionality has now been extended.
 A booking will now also be set to “interrupted” when whatever event related to that booking could not be executed.

-#### DataMiner Cube - Alarm Console: “Add to incident” menu option no longer available when right-clicking alarms that cannot be added to an incident \[ID_33591\]
+#### DataMiner Cube - Alarm Console: 'Add to incident' menu option no longer available when right-clicking alarms that cannot be added to an incident \[ID_33591\]

 From now on, the “Add to incident” menu option will no longer be available when you right-click an alarm that cannot be added to an incident: